Kotlin/kotlinx.serialization/docs/polymorphism.md

 > In addition to that, JSON can be configured to use a different key name for the class discriminator.
 > You can find an example in the [Class discriminator for polymorphism](json.md#class-discriminator-for-polymorphism) section.

+> [!IMPORTANT]
-When picking a serial name for a class, avoid assigning the same name to different classes.
+> When picking a serial name for a class, avoid assigning the same name to different classes.
-Check out equality rules in documentation for [SerialDescriptor] to make sure that class descriptor will stay unique.
+Check out equality rules in documentation for [SerialDescriptor] to make sure that the class descriptor will stay unique.

 ### Concrete properties in a base class